Managing Your Reputation with Loyalty Programs

 Other potential customers will see this and know that you’re fully engaged and care deeply about your customer’s buying experience.

 - Encourage them to share their experience on other high-ranking review sites like Google, Facebook, Yelp, Trip Advisor, The Knot, or dozens of others.

 Never wait for reviews.
 Post-sale survey emails are a great way to solicit opinions about your products and services in an anonymous manner.
 They let the customer know that you care about their experience and are interested in hearing more from them about how you can improve it.

 Often times a great reputation management strategy is built directly into your customer journey.
 Encourage customer feedback by embedding review site links to digital receipts, directly under your own.
 On your web store, prompt a review of the buying process before the customer has paid.
-If you’ve built gamification into your program, create a badge prompting online reviews.
+If you’ve built gamification into your program, create a badge promoting online reviews.

 Planning Ahead of Time

 Don’t wait for the next negative review to come along before creating your reputation management strategy.
 Map out the entire buying process and create checkpoints within each customer’s journey in which you request feedback.
-This process will help you ensure that customer with negative experiences don’t make it all the way through your funnel without being intercepted and dealt with.
+This process will help you ensure that customers with negative experiences don’t make it all the way through your funnel without being intercepted and dealt with.

 On the rare occasions when negative reviews do slip through, leverage the power of your loyalty program software to turn the tables on your customer’s experience.

-- Instead of standard gift certificates, provide loyalty enabled gift cards.
-These specially built gift cards give you the opportunity to follow up your outreach with exclusive high value offers that generate investment in your brand.
+- Instead of standard gift certificates, provide loyalty-enabled gift cards.
+These specially built gift cards give you the opportunity to follow up your outreach with exclusive high-value offers that generate investment in your brand.

 - If the customer is already a member of your loyalty program, leverage your ability to apply instant rewards to their account.
 When used in combination with social listening tools you have the ability to intercept negative experiences, as they happen.